 John 12:2 states that Martha made Jesus dinner.
 Martha was always busy and active.
 She would throw herself so totally into serving that she sometimes missed that something still more important needed her attention (Luke 10:38 - 42).

 Then Mary (Martha's sister) took a whole pint (other translations say a pound) of a very expensive perfume made of pure nard, poured it on Jesus' feet, and wiped them with her hair . . .
 (John 12:3).

-Spikenard is a precious, rose-red colored oil made from the highly aromatic dried roots and oily stems of the spikenard plant.
-This plant grows in India.
+Spikenard is a precious and expensive rose-red colored oil made from the highly aromatic dried roots and oily stems of the spikenard plant.
+The plant grows in India.
 Roughly speaking, this ointment cost the equivalent of $50 U.S., which in the first century A.D. was the average wages of a worker for almost an entire year.

 Verses 4 to 6 of John 12 tell us that Judas (who would betray Christ) complained loudly to Jesus that instead of buying the spikenard, Mary should have used the money to give to the poor.
 While seemingly noble on the surface, Judas was feigning his concern for Israel's poor.
 Since he was a thief (verse 6) who controlled the group's "money bag," he wanted the oil turned back into cash so that he could steal it from the bag.

 Jesus answers Judas' petty complaint by telling him to leave Mary alone (John 12:7 - 8)!
 He also states that what she did was a very good thing.

 Notice that Martha (John 12:2) served or "ministered" to Christ's physical needs on this first of three recorded meals that He attended during the same week.
 Her serving was honorable and commendable.